Pre-operative testing and medical clearance

 Aspirin and medications containing aspirin, Blood thinners including Plavix and Coumadin, Garlic Supplements, Ibuprofen and anti-inflammatory agents, Green Tea or green tea extracts, Vitamin E, Estrogen supplements, St. John’s Wort and other herbal supplements.

+Specifically, do not smoke cigarettes, cigars, hookahs.
+Vaping is also bad for your health.
 Stay away from second-hand smoke, too.
 Your healing and health depend heavily on this.

 Lead a healthy lifestyle: